Python-IoT/Smart-IoT-Planting-System/cloud/README.md

 Gateway heartbeat and command with cloud base on MQTT(hbmqtt).

 could web base on Django and bootstrap, user command send to gateway via MQTT.

+hbmqtt and Django interact base on  MySQL database.